ipni/index-provider/doc/publisher-config.md

 The engine always has a libp2p stream host supplied to it with the `WithHost` option or created internally.
 This libp2p host is give to the engine's HTTP publisher.
 The private key associated with the libp2p host's Identity is given to the engine using the `WithPrivateKey` option, and is also given to the publisher.
 This allows advertisements to be signed.

-If using the command-line, the libp2p host Identity and private key are configured using the `config.Identiry.PeerID` and `config.Identity.PrivKey` configuration file items.
-The libp2p host's listen address is configured using the config file item `config.ProviderServer.ListenMultiaddr`.
+If using the command-line, the libp2p host Identity and private key are configured using the `Identiry.PeerID` and `Identity.PrivKey` configuration file items.
+The libp2p host's listen address is configured using the config file item `ProviderServer.ListenMultiaddr`.

 ## Configure HTTP over libp2p and HTTP with `Libp2pHttpPublisher` publisher kind